TheSwedishMaker/FridaytheAIVOICE/README.md

 # FridaytheAIVOICE
 A voice to voice AI-Assistant based on chatGPT

 My attempt at a voice controlled AI assistant.
+Based on code from: https://github.com/Ascensao/python_chatGPT_voice

 Currently all the API-code is included inside the python-script.
 This needs to be placed elsewhere for security reasons.
 I havent had time to do so.